 Serve These Roasted Brussels Sprouts with Your Thanksgiving Meal

-These ghee-roasted Brussels sprouts pair perfectly with all the fixings for a full-blown Thanksgiving dinner, like roasted turkey, cranberry sauce, cauliflower mash, and gravy.
-And trust me, your friends and family will appreciate that this side dish leaves plenty of room for in their bellies for the rest of your holiday spread!
+These ghee-roasted Brussels sprouts pair perfectly with all the fixings for a full-blown Thanksgiving dinner, like roasted turkey, cranberry sauce, mashed cauliflower, and gravy.
+And trust me, your friends and family will appreciate that this side dish leaves plenty of room in their bellies for the rest of your holiday spread!

 You can find my recipe for ghee-roasted Brussels sprouts below!
 And make sure to check out my roundup of healthy Thanksgiving basics to ensure you stay on track this holiday season and impress your guests with a delicious, clean, homemade meal.